 Bridge plating is indicated only for the fixation of multi-fragmentary fractures.

 For simple transverse or oblique fracture, then absolute stability must be achieved by means of interfragmental compression.

-Intramedullary nailing can be compared a tube within a tube.
-After fixation, the nail is contact with cortical bone that allows a nail to control angulation and translation.
+Intramedullary nailing can be compared to a tube within a tube.
+After fixation, the nail is in contact with cortical bone that allows a nail to control angulation and translation.

-Intramedullary nailing is a load-sharing device and much stronger than a plate which allows early weight bearing.
+Intramedullary nail is a load-sharing device and much stronger than a plate which allows early weight bearing.

-Locked intramedullary nail has allowed the nail to be used for wider range of fractures than non-locked ones which could only be used in middle third region of diaphysis.
+Locked intramedullary nail has allowed the nail to be used for a wider range of fractures than non-locked ones which could only be used in the middle third region of the diaphysis.